A 10-week course full of Wisdom, Happiness, Love & Unity

 Learning Outcomes

-By the end of the Kingston course, you will have
+By the end of the 10 weeks, you are likely to have:

 • developed a deeper understanding of yourself and the world around you.

-This course promises not just intellectual stimulation, but a transformative journey that can lead to personal growth, improved mental well-being, and a richer, more satisfying life experience.
+• begun a transformative journey that can lead to personal growth and a richer, more harmonious experience of life.

 About the Tutors

-Our tutors are not just teachers but passionate students of practical philosophy themselves.
-They come from various walks of life, bringing diverse experiences and insights into the classroom.
-Committed to the subject, they share their philosophical journey with joy, guiding others on their path of discovery.
+Our tutors are passionate students of practical philosophy themselves.
+They come from various walks of life just like our students, so both students and tutors can bring diverse experiences and insights to the group.

 philosophy course reviews